Electrostatically Assembled Open Square and Checkerboard Superlattices: Introduction

 Liquid-fluid interfacial assembly is a versatile technique, capable of producing various ordered 2D NP superlattices, such as complex binary hexagonal arrays.\cite{dong2010binary,zhou2022discovery,kim2022binary} Yet, achieving simple square lattices through these routes remains a significant hurdle.
 Other approaches have partially addressed this challenge, yielding square or checkerboard patterns by employing highly specific interactions or pre-designed components.
 For example, DNA-origami has served as a scaffold for templating NPs into checkerboard arrangements \cite{liu2016self}, and the anisotropic nature of nanocubes, combined with tailored ligand strategies, has driven their organization into similar square-shaped mesoscopic structures \cite{wang2024self}.
 Furthermore, engineered biomacromolecules, such as proteins and DNA tiles, have been assembled into diverse 2D arrays through programmed interactions \cite{liu2011crystalline,zhang2020assembly,yang2009structure}.
 Although ordered non-closed-packed NP structures are emerging, the development of broadly applicable self-assembly methods that yield simple square lattices with tunable lattice constants has yet to be achieved.

 Here, we introduce a robust and generalized method for assembling NPs into checkerboard, square, and hexagonal lattices.
-Our approach utilizes polymers with distinct positive and negative terminal charges to functionalize these NPs.
-These charged polymers induce NP attractions and serve as a dynamic scaffold, directing and stabilizing their assembly into diverse 2D binary superlattices.
+In our approach, NPs are grafted with water-soluble polymers with distinct positive and negative charged termini.
+These charged polymers induce NP attractions and serve as a dynamic scaffold, directing and stabilizing their assembly into the diverse 2D binary superlattices.

 The 2D binary superlattices presented here are directed by three tunable parameters: (i) the pH‐dependent surface charge of polymer-grafted NPs, (ii) the NP core diameter, and (iii) the molecular weight (MW) of the polymer.
 The polymer MW governs the chain conformation, and thereby the hydrodynamic diameter of each particle, thus establishing an effective size ratio